Letter Delivery

 Did you mailing go our around a holiday or weekend or non-mailing day? - Be sure to subtract weekends and holidays when calculating how long a letter has been in transit.

-Did you letter get mailed less than 10 days ago? - While the USPS says their service target for first-class letters is 3 business days, we find that most piece of mail are delivered within 10 days.
-If it has been less than 10 business days, check with your recipient after 10 business days have passed.
+Did you letter get mailed less than 10 days ago? - While the USPS says their service target for first-class letters is 3 business days, but we find that most piece of mail are delivered within 5-7 business days.
+If it has been more than 10 business days, it might be best to check with your recipient.

 Does your mailing contain bad news? - If so, we found that people generally don't want to admit that they got the letter.